jbabcanec/MuseGen/README.md

 ## Customization

 - You can adjust model parameters, sequence length, and other configurations by modifying the respective scripts.
-- The generation script (`generate.py`) allows for customization of the seed sequence, number of generated events, and ensemble model usage.
+- The generation script (`generate.py`) now accepts command-line arguments so you can tweak the seed source, number of generated events, and other parameters without modifying the code.

 ## License